-Instruction Hours / week: L: 0 T:02 P: 4 Marks: Internal: 40 External: 60 Total:100
+Instruction Hours / week: L: 0 T:02 P:4

+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours
-Be familiarize with practical knowledge in the emerging field of biotechnology: immuno technology

-- Perform and understand basic immuno techniques - Acquaint versatile tools and techniques employed in immuno technology such as methods of immunoelectrophoresis - Gain hands on experience in immunological tools used in diagnosis, such as immunoelectrophoresis, ELISA and WIDAL test - Purify enzymes from natural resources - Calculate Km, Vmax, Kcat and other kinetic parameters
+- To familiarize with practical knowledge in the emerging field of biotechnology: immuno technology - To perform and understand basic immuno techniques - To acquaint versatile tools and techniques employed in immuno technology such as methods of immunoelectrophoresis - To gain hands on experience in immunological tools used in diagnosis, such as immunoelectrophoresis, ELISA and WIDAL test - To purify enzymes from natural resources - To calculate Km, Vmax, Kcat and other kinetic parameters

 - 1. Carry out the immuno laboratory techniques - 2.
-Explain the preparation of sample for analysis - Describe the basic knowledge about antigen and antibody interaction using Rocket immune electrophoresis - 4.
+Explain the preparation of sample for analysis - 3.
+Describe the knowledge about antigen and antibody interaction using Rocket immune electrophoresis - 4.
 Perform various techniques like Immunoelectrophoresis, and ELISA etc. - 5.
 Perform the enzyme isolation and kinetics parameter calculations - 6.
-Join in research and clinical labs as a project/ research assistant
+Join in research and clinical labs as a project/ research assistant.

-Immuno-technology
+Immuno-technology Practical's

 - 1. ABO blood grouping, Preparation of serum from blood

 - 2. Methods of immunization, Methods of bleeding, Hemolysis

 - 3. Single and Double radial immunodiffusion

 - 4. Immunoelectrophoresis

 - 5. Rocket Immunoelectrophoresis

 - 6. Counter Current Immunoelectrophoresis

 - 7. WIDAL test

 - 8. DOT-ELISA

+- 9. Western Blotting

-Enzyme technology
+Enzyme technology Practical's

 - 1. Purification of an enzyme from any natural resource - 2.
 Quantitative estimation of proteins by Bradford/Lowry's method. - 3.
-Perform assay for the purified enzyme. - 4.
-Calculation of kinetic parameters such as Km, Vmax, Kcat
+Perform activity assay for purified enzymes. - 4.
+Calculation of kinetic parameters such as Km, Vmax, Kcat - 5.
+Immobilization of Enzymes